Adapt & Thrive — Preparing for the effects of climate change in the Buffalo-Niagara/WNY Region

 Global warming is controversial, yet its undeniable effects make for a modern conundrum.
 Reversal is impossible in the foreseeable future and mitigation alone is only appeasement.
 Smart, sustainable adaptation is imperative and will be necessary well before there will be relief due to reducing greenhouse gases.
 Our responsibility to future generations is a responsibility to both prevent what global warming can still be prevented, and to prepare for the effects that are certain to impact us no matter how well we do with mitigation.

-Bringing preparedness to the Buffalo-Niagara Region presents an opportunity to thrive, not just survive.
-If we prepare both our physical and societal infrastructure, and continue to build on the revitalization it is already experiencing, a once Queen City could be so again in a region that will be one of the most livable in the country.
+Bringing preparedness to the Buffalo-Niagara Region presents an opportunity to thrive, not just survive if we prepare both our physical and societal infrastructure, and continue to build on the revitalization it is already experiencing.
+A once Queen City could be so again in a region that will be one of the most livable in the country.

-Designing to Live Sustainably (d2ls) is leading an initiative to develop a Buffalo-Niagara Regional Climate Model, starting with Weathering Change in WNY.
+Thus, we are leading an initiative to develop a Buffalo-Niagara Regional Climate Model, starting with Weathering Change in WNY.

 The physical effects of global warming will impact everyone, from the most prominently successful businesses to those needing the most help to emerge from inequality.
 We can adapt and thrive only if we respect that and we apply judicious planning that includes everyone.
 If we don’t include that in our work, taking our responsibility to future generations to heart, the now disadvantaged will become even more disadvantaged.
 If we do plan judiciously and prepare accordingly, we will help end the inequality.